ibrahimbio/Dillinger-Repo/GitLab Associate Support Engineer Assessment (3).md

 echo "final changes" >> file.txt
 git commit -am "fourth commit"
 ```
-Using the command `git log --graph --all --decorate`, we can visualise the branches and merges in this git commit graph as show below:
+Using the command: `git log --graph --all --decorate`, we can visualise the branches and merges via a git commit graph as show below.
+This was achieved using the same steps above.

 [![Screenshot-2025-05-01-at-16-41-32.png](https://i.postimg.cc/5NDqs6SH/Screenshot-2025-05-01-at-16-41-32.png)](https://postimg.cc/ykXZd65B)